 For our purposes we will focus on the hormonal related headaches and our goal here is to give you some tips and strategies to help alleviate the symptoms, recognise triggers and warning signs so that ultimately you can prevent, prepare for or even just try to minimise the effects.

 Diet seems to be an extremely common trigger for headaches and may even at times coincide with hormonal fluctuations creating the “perfect storm”.
-Whilst here at the Menopause Centre we can help you balance your hormones its always great to look at the lifestyle factors involved and what YOU can do on your own to support your body and help prevent or minimise the effects of the onset of a headache as it approaches.
+Look at the lifestyle factors involved and what YOU can do on your own to support your body and help prevent or minimise the effects of the onset of a headache as it approaches.

 According to Sun-Edelstein and Mauskop – “patients will not have a significant improvement in the frequency and severity of their headaches unless lifestyle modifications are made” (1,2)